 My tasks: Participated in Marketing activities and Digital Strategy Project.
 This project was aimed at improving lead sourcing, prospecting and lead management activities through the utilization of digital tools such as LinkedIn SalesNavigator and SalesForce CRM.
 Helped in data analysis of leads collected through a major campaign by qualifying and quantifying them.
 Additionally, supported commercial operations team to improve newly deployed CRM’s administration at the company.

-What I learned: Data Analysis, Formulating & implementing Sales enablement activities, handling change, utilization of digital tools for effective lead management, Travel industry and how this industry is supported by technology.
+What I learned: Data Analysis, Formulating & implementing Sales enablement activities, handling change, utilization of digital tools for effective lead management, the Travel industry and how this industry is supported by technology.

 Internship: Marketing & Communications at Europe Language Jobs